OCA/social/mail_partner_opt_out/README.rst

 You can also filter for the Blacklist attribute, to see all the partner's that their email has been added to the blacklist.

+To add or remove emails to the blacklist in mass, go to the partners list view and select the records of partners that must be added or removed from the blacklist.
+Press action, and then "Add To Blacklist" or "Remove From Blacklist".
+For the remove case, a wizard will open where you can specify the reason of the removal.

 Bug Tracker
 ===========